dddrrreee/cs49n-19spr/labs/1-cross-check/README.md

 all code your system depends on, a single bug can make the rest of the quarter miserable.

-This lab will have you build the inital pieces needed to automatically check that your homework code is correct.
+This lab will have you build the initial pieces needed to automatically check that your homework code is correct.

 After completing the lab you will:

-  1. Be able to check that your `gpio` code is equivalant to everyone else's in the class by tracing all reads and writes it does and comparing them to everyone else's implementation.
+  1. Be able to check that your `gpio` code is equivalent to everyone else's in the class by tracing all reads and writes it does and comparing them to everyone else's implementation.
-	 If even one person gets it right, then showing equivalance means you got it right too.
+	 If even one person gets it right, then showing equivalence means you got it right too.
 And, nicely, automatically detect if any subsequent modifications you do break the code.

-   2. Be able to quickly, correctly write a more full-featured `gpio` implementation by checking its equivalance against the fairly complicated code used in the initial cs107e class.
+   2. Be able to quickly, correctly write a more full-featured `gpio` implementation by checking its equivalence against the fairly complicated code used in the initial cs107e class.

 After this lab you can then most of the rest of the homework without too